Matrix Completion Methods for the Total Electron Content Video Reconstruction: Numerical Studies

 We now give a concrete example as an illustration of the numerical results shown in Figure \ref{fig:patch-result}.
 In Figure \ref{fig:temporal-patch-missing}, we show the imputation made by 4 models when we have $63\times 63$ temporal patch missingness.
 It is easy to tell that softImpute barely imputes anything but background value in the patch.
 With temporal smoothing, the left and right borders of the patch are imputed.
 These are exactly the regions which are fully observed in its previous and next matrix.
 When using the spherical harmonics based auxiliary data, however, a more reasonable imputation is given in the patch.

 With the numerical analyses, we have illustrated how different variations of our model can outperform softImpute, the baseline method.
 Since the missing pattern in the TEC map of the madrigal database is mainly temporal patch missingness, it is expected that our extensions of the softImpute method can greatly help imputing this type of scientific images.
-In the next section, we present our empirical results on imputing the TEC map of madrigal database and address how our extensions can solve the problems of using softImpute for TEC map imputation, as discussed in Section~\ref{subsec:litreview}.